 He sprang to his sleigh, to his team gave a whistle,

 And away they all flew like the down of a thistle.

 But I heard him exclaim, ere he drove out of sight —

 “Happy Christmas to all, and to all a good night!”

-Clement Clarke Moore (1779-1863) was a professor of ancient languages and divinity at the Protestant Episcopal seminary in New York City.
+Clement Clarke Moore (1779–1863) was a professor of ancient languages and divinity at the Protestant Episcopal seminary in New York City.
 (Probably not what you expected, huh?)
 He wrote “A Visit from Saint Nicholas” for his own children, little expecting that it would become a national and now an international favorite.
-It was first published anonymously in the local newspaper of Troy, New York, in 1823, and it has since gone on to become a Christmas standard, responsible in many ways for our modern conception of who “Santa Claus” is. 🎅
+It was first published anonymously in a local newspaper in Troy, New York, in 1823, and it has since gone on to become a Christmas standard, responsible in many ways for our modern conception of who “Santa Claus” is. 🎅

 Readings and performances of “A Visit from St. Nicholas” take place all around the world every December.
 Here’s a wonderful version from the grand old singer Perry Como:

 In Washington, the Librarian of Congress — first James Billington and now Carla Hayden — has given a public reading of the poem in the Library’s Great Hall nearly every year for the last two decades.